 Indoor Air Quality Services

-Workers desire healthy and comfortable working conditions and when these conditions are not met, job satisfaction, productivity and health may be compromised.
-The quality of air inside the building has a direct impact on the health and wellbeing of occupants, sometimes called “Sick Building Syndrome”.
+While workers desire healthy and comfortable working conditions, when these conditions are not met, job satisfaction, productivity and health may also be compromised.
+Hence, the quality of air inside the building has a direct impact on the health and well being of occupants, sometimes called “Sick Building Syndrome”.

 Some of the most common problems with indoor air quality include:

 - Poorly designed HVAC system

 - Airtight ‘energy efficient’ building retro-fits